oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 SHOULD remove computable control information from the payload wherever possible.

-This means that the `@type` control information is only included if the type of the containing object or targeted property cannot be heuristically determined, e.g. for
+This means that the `type` control information is only included if the type of the containing object or targeted property cannot be heuristically determined, e.g. for
 - Terms or term properties with an abstract declared type,